 Want to learn how to boost your confidence to help with networking and job interviews?
 Watch the video below for tips from a panel of experts.

 Emily Sachs is President of Long Island University-Brooklyn Toastmasters in Brooklyn, New York.
-A former newspaper reporter, she took her own leap of faith in pitching this article, her first in 14 years.
-She works in financial regulatory compliance.
+A former newspaper reporter, she now works in financial regulatory compliance.
 She would have made an excellent health-care professional were it not for the science part.

 Build Your Confidence